 A landlord can demonstrate proof that a notice was delivered through the following methods:

-- Hand Delivery – by completing a Declaration of Service at the time of delivery.
+- Hand Delivery – by completing a Declaration of Service at the time of delivery

-- First Class Mail – via certificate of mailing and by completing a Declaration of Service at the time of mailing.
+- First Class Mail – via certificate of mailing and by completing a Declaration of Service at the time of mailing

-- Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery.
+- Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery

-Georgia Eviction & Lease Termination Notice Forms
+Georgia Eviction and Lease Termination Notice Forms

 Notice Form | Grounds |

-Notice to Quit for Nonpayment of Rent | Eviction for Unpaid Rent |
+Notice To Quit for Nonpayment of Rent | Eviction for Unpaid Rent |

-Notice to Comply or Vacate | Eviction for Lease Violation |
+Notice To Comply or Vacate | Eviction for Lease Violation |

-Immediate Notice to Vacate | Eviction for Incurable Breach |
+Immediate Notice To Vacate | Eviction for Illegal Activity |

-30 Day Notice to Vacate | Ending a Monthly Lease / No Lease |
+30 Day Notice To Vacate | Ending a Monthly Lease / No Lease |

-60 Day Notice to Vacate | Ending a Monthly Lease / No Lease |
+60 Day Notice To Vacate | Ending a Monthly Lease / No Lease |

 Sources

-- 1 GA Code § 9-11-4
+- 1 Ga.
+Code § 44-7-51(a)

 -